 Portfolio investments include bonds.
-Portfolio investments are classified as fair value through profit or loss, available-for-sale, held-to-maturity, or loans and receivables based on management's intention relating to the purpose and nature of the instrument or characteristics of the investment.
+Portfolio investments are classified as fair value through profit or loss, availablefor-sale, held-to-maturity, or loans and receivables based on management's intention relating to the purpose and nature of the instrument or characteristics of the investment.
 The Company has not classified any investments as held-to-maturity.

 Investments in bonds normally actively traded on a public market or where fair value can be reliably measured are either designated or classified as fair value through profit or loss or classified as available-for-sale on a trade date basis.
 A financial asset is designated as fair value through profit or loss on initial recognition if it eliminates or significantly reduces an accounting mismatch.
 Changes in the fair value of financial assets designated as fair value through profit or loss are generally offset by changes in insurance contract liabilities, since the measurement of insurance contract liabilities is determined with reference to the assets supporting the liabilities.
-A financial asset is classified as fair value through profit or loss on initial recognition if it is part of a portfolio that is actively traded for the purpose of earning investment income.
-Fair value through profit or loss investments are recognized at fair value on the Balance Sheet with realized and unrealized gains and losses reported in the Statement of Earnings.
-Available-for-sale investments are recognized at fair value on the Balance Sheet with unrealized gains and losses recorded in other comprehensive income.
-Realized gains and losses on available-for-sale investments are reclassified from other comprehensive income and recorded in the Statement of Earnings when the investment is sold.
+A financial asset is classified as fair value through profit or loss on initial recognized at fair value on the Balance Sheet with realized and unrealized gains and losses reported in the Statement of Earnings.
+Available-for-sale investments are recognized at fair value on the Balance Sheet with recognized at fair value on the Balance Sheet with unrealized gains and losses on available-for-sale investments are reclassified from other comprehensive income.
+Realized gains and losses on available-for-sale investment is sold.
 Interest income earned on both fair value through profit or loss and available-for-sale bonds is calculated using the effective interest method and is recorded as net investment income in the Statement of Earnings.